oxblixxx/aws-bootcamp/journal/week1.md

       - backend-flask
 ```

-here is the complete code depends_on:
+here is the complete code:
 ```
  version: "3.8"
 services: